 2. Offer some understanding of the context of the work in that organisation.

-What works in one area may not work in the other and the method of practice of both the organisation and the practitioner needs to fit what is needed by the children and families in that area.
+What works in one area may not work in another and the method of practice of both the organisation and the practitioner needs to fit what is needed by the children, families or adults in that area.

 It is important to understand the challenges for that organisation.
 Is this a large organisation with many different districts or areas?
 Is this an area where there are high levels of substance misuse and/or exploitation and why might this be the case?
 This level of curiosity and reflection about the nature of social work in the specific area or organisation you are interested in will show preparation and critical thinking.

-How to use it: A google search will tell you a lot about the demographic of a local area.
-Inspection reports from Ofsted or the CQC are often valuable in giving information about need and demand.
+How to use it: A Google search will tell you a lot about the demographic of a local area.
+Inspection reports from Ofsted or the Care Quality Commission are often valuable in giving information about need and demand.
 If you cannot find specific information about the department itself, having information about the area where you will be potentially working shows commitment and initiative.

 In children’s social care, Ofsted reports may or may not give you a flavour for the circumstances within an organisation.
-Similarly the adult social care analytical hub can give local insights into demand.
-From completing research, you may learn more about the unique challenges of the organisation you are applying to join and be better able to reflect how your experience would fit in with the organisation during an interview.
+Similarly, NHS Digital’s adult social care analytical hub can give local insights into demand.
+From completing research, you may learn more about the unique challenges of the organisation you are applying to join and be better able to articulate how your experience would fit in with the organisation during an interview.

-Understanding the cultural background to an area would have implications for your practice and showing an awareness of this would be appealing to an employer.
+Understanding the cultural background of an area and the implications this would have for your practice would be appealing to an employer.
 Talk about your experiences with different communities, while maintaining an appreciation and respect of difference.
 For example, when we consider parenting; there is not one ‘right’ way to parent.
 There is a depth and range of approaches to parenting; parenting can be informed by culture, identity, geography, tradition and society to name a few.
 Different communities may therefore have different approaches to parenting.
 Showing a willingness and curiosity to explore difference is a strength.

-3. Be clear in how you compliment the needs and identity of the potential employer:
+3. Be clear in how you complement the needs and identity of the potential employer:

 How to use it: